 Everything just felt wrong.
 I didn’t know how to carry the lens, hold it or even lock it into place!
 It felt as if I had grown a third arm or 11th finger; everything was awkward, and everything seemed to take longer and be so much more difficult.
 Over the last 9 years of doing travel photography I had a system for moving around quickly and getting the shots I wanted.
 I knew exactly how to pack to fit everything into my daypack, I knew how to decide what lenses to take, and how to travel light and minimal when it came to equipment.
 But now it was all wrong.

 I introduced a Sigma telephoto lens into my photography routine and it was as if I had landed on another planet that I didn’t understand.
-After 9 years of doing travel photography, I had regressed back to a ‘beginner’ status when it came to telephoto photography.
+After 9 years of doing travel photography, I had regressed back to a ‘beginner’ status when it came to wildlife and telephoto photography.

 This time is wasn’t about taking on my fears or pushing myself to do new adventures.
 This trip was about pushing myself into a new realm of photography; the world of wildlife telephoto photography and telephoto lenses.